 - Alert trusted members of your community of the possibility of wandering so they know to act if they see the behavior

-If your loved one does wander and become lost despite all of these precautions, the best way you can protect them is to be sure they are wearing a medical ID.
+If your loved one does wander and become lost despite all of these precautions, the best way you can protect them is to make sure they are wearing a medical ID.

 Using one of these globally recognized MedicAlert IDs in combination with a Protection Plan offers an extra layer of protection and support for people with dementia and their families.
-With a Protection Plan that includes 24/7 wandering support, your loved one can benefit from MedicAlert’s Safe & Found program.
+With a Protection Plan that includes our 24/7 Safe and Found program, your loved one benefits from MedicAlert’s specialized wandering services.
 This program provides additional services in case of a wandering emergency.
-A Protection Plan also can offer:
+A Protection Plan also offers:

-- A 24/7 Emergency Response Team to interface with first responders on your behalf, including sharing information important to locating a wanderer, including a physical description and photo
+- MedicAlert’s 24/7 Emergency Response Team to interface with first responders on your behalf, including sharing information important to locating a wanderer, including a physical description and photo

-- Emergency contact notification, so you can be with your loved one quickly in an emergency
+- Emergency contact notification, so if your loved one is found wandering, we contact you immediately

-You can read more and sign up for a Protection Plan here.
+You can read more and choose for a Protection Plan here.

-How does MedicAlert’s Safe & Found program work?
+How does MedicAlert’s Safe and Found program work?

 For many years, MedicAlert has partnered with the Alzheimer’s Association to ensure the safe return of individuals with dementia who have wandered away from a safe environment.

-As part of a MedicAlert Protection Plan, the Safe & Found Program is available 24/7 to assist with wandering emergencies.
-In the event a person with dementia should wander, families and caregivers can activate the support provided by this program by calling and reporting the person missing.
+As part of a MedicAlert Protection Plan, the Safe and Found Program is available 24/7 to assist with wandering emergencies.
+In the event a person with dementia should wander, families and caregivers can activate this program by calling MedicAlert and reporting the person missing.
 MedicAlert’s team will then: